791E/7keebs/README.md

 ## Keyboards
 The keyboards are listed in the order in which I made them (oldest first).
 - [h70](./h70/): A handwired 70 key keyboard

+## Licensing
+Unless explicitly stated otherwise, everything is licensed under the MIT license.
+See [LICENSE](./LICENSE) for more information.